yueyu19/yueyu19.github.io/_teaching/projection.md

 ## Projections onto structured convex sets

-  There are many examples where the projection onto a closed convex set can be computed using a simple formulas.
+  There are many examples for computing projections using simple formulas.
 Here we provide a few samples of them.

   <img src="/images/box.png" width="150" height="150" img align='left'>